The Old Man and the Sea

 The Old Man and the Sea Theme of Luck

 The Old Man and the Sea begins with a declaration that the old man is unlucky.
-He agrees with such an assessment, but by the end of the story the reader is left wondering what it really means to be lucky or unlucky, and whether the old man truly is salao.
-At one point, the old man states that, although he believes in luck, he would "rather be exact," suggesting that skill and preparedness are more important than superstition.
-He does still, however, base many of his decisions and actions in a persistent belief in luck.
+He agrees, too.
+But by the end of the story the reader is left wondering what it really means to be lucky or unlucky, and whether the old man truly is salao (the colloquial pronunciation of salado—slang for unlucky).
+At one point, the old man states that even though he believes in luck, he would "rather be exact," suggesting that skill and preparedness are more important than superstition.
+Still, he bases many of his decisions and actions in a persistent belief in Lady Luck—maybe that's what helps him deal with the tragic loss of the marlin at the end.

 Questions About Luck